huukit/Atmega-CAN/readme.md

 And that should be it.
 Compile & flash and your board will be flashable through the CAN interface!

+Binaries are provided for selected processors under canbootloader/binaries/

 ### Can Bridge CAN-USB converter
 Proof-of-concept CAN-USB converter made with the least components available.
 The schematic can be found under the schematics-folder.
 Does not use CDC, but instead a proper USB-driver and control API.